Find a Qualified Attorney Near You

 Specialty Occupations Visa

-Step 1: Determine the purpose of travel
+Step 1: Determine the Purpose of Travel

 The application form, visa processing, and requirements depend on the purpose of your travel.
 So, know the purpose of your trip to the United States.
 Then, you can identify which visa category applies to your case.

-Step 2: Complete the visa application form
+Step 2: Complete the Visa Application Form

 If you want to travel to the U.S. temporarily, complete the DS-160 nonimmigrant visa application form.
-You can submit it online through the U.S. Department of State web page.
+You can submit it online through the U.S. Department of State website.
 You can also search the USCIS website for all USCIS forms.
 The consular officers use the data you provided on the form to process your nonimmigrant visa application and the visa interview.

-Step 3: Schedule a visa appointment
+Step 3: Schedule a Visa Appointment

-Step 4: Gather the required documents
+Step 4: Gather the Required Documents

 For those traveling for a specific purpose, showing the financial capacity to pay for your trip or relevant documentation helps.
 For instance, showing proof of your financial means or travel plans is beneficial if you travel to the U.S. for tourism.
 If you are applying for employment, bringing evidence of your employment offer letter is helpful.
 Employer sponsorship or a letter from the company detailing the nature of the job and the duration of your employment will help.

-Step 5: Attend the visa interview
+Step 5: Attend the Visa Interview

-Step 6: U.S. visa issuance
+Step 6: U.S. Visa Issuance

 After your interview, you will learn immediately if the consular officer approves your U.S. visa application.
 They will ask for your passport, which they will affix to your U.S. visa.
 The administrative processing of U.S. visas may vary depending on the U.S. embassy or consulate.

-If I have a U.S. visa, do I need a passport?
+If I Have a U.S. Visa, Do I Need a Passport?

 Yes.
 You would need a passport to enter the United States, even with a U.S. visa.
 A visa is a travel document, often contained in your passport.
 It allows you to travel to the U.S. port of entry and ask permission to enter the United States.
-But, the visa alone is insufficient for you to enter the country.
-Your passport is your primary travel document, containing the details verifying your identity and nationality.

 There are also requirements when applying for passports for your child.
 If you are the parent or guardian, you may need to submit one of the following documents:

-• Birth certificate
+- Birth certificate

-• Consular Report of Birth Abroad or certification of birth
+- Consular Report of Birth Abroad or certification of birth

-• Certificate of citizenship
+- Certificate of citizenship

-Can I travel to the U.S. with a new passport and a U.S. visa on an expired passport?
+Can I Travel to the U.S. With a New Passport and a U.S. Visa on an Expired Passport?

 Yes.
 You do not need a new visa to travel to the U.S. as long as your U.S. visa is still valid.
 You can travel to the U.S. with two passports — your old one and your new one.